 7.11.6 Procedures

-Procedures for handling the Media Application Service Energy Metrics Reporting Configuration are proposed in the Candidate Solution for collection, reporting and exposure of energy-related information described in clause 7.13.3.
+Procedures for handling the Application Service Energy Metrics Reporting Configuration are proposed in the Candidate Solution for collection, reporting and exposure of energy-related information described in clause 7.13.3.

 7.11.6 Gap analysis

 Release 19 specifications define a Metrics Reporting Configuration that allows a Media Application Provider to provision reporting behaviour for metrics, primarily targeting QoE metrics associated with 5G Media Streaming services.
 The provisioning framework supports configuration of reporting cadence, activation and reporting endpoints, and implicitly assumes the User Equipment (UE) as the reporting entity.
 While Release-19 provides a generic metrics reporting provisioning framework, it does not enable standardized, entity-aware provisioning of energy metrics reporting.

+This Candidate Solution can be instantiated either as an extension of Release 19 solution or in a new reporting scheme.

 Consequently, the following scope is proposed to address the specification gaps:

-Need to extend the framework by introducing a Media Application Service Energy Metrics Reporting Configuration inheriting from the Metrics Reporting Configuration, where the UE remains the reporting entity and gathers energy-related information from other entities through Energy Information AF, in accordance with the provisioned metrics scheme.
+- Define an Application Service Energy Metrics Reporting Configuration for UE, AS and EIF reporting.
+For the final report the UE remains the reporting entity and gathers energy-related information from other entities through Energy Information AF.

-Need to define a controlled vocabulary for Media Application Service Energy metrics, including energy consumption, carbon intensity, energy renewable source ratio, and energy contribution ratio, and specify that only metrics explicitly selected in the Metrics Reporting Configuration are collected and reported.
+- Define a controlled vocabulary of Application Service Energy metrics, including energy consumption, carbon intensity, energy renewable source ratio, and energy contribution ratio, and specify that only metrics explicitly selected in the Application Service Energy Metrics Reporting Configuration are collected and reported.

-Need to define energy-specific reporting scopes and aggregation levels, including per slice (identified by NSSAI), per media delivery session, aggregated across multiple sessions, and per media delivery session with component-level filtering based on MIME content type.
+- Define energy-specific reporting scopes and aggregation levels, including per network slice (identified by NSSAI), per application delivery session, aggregated across multiple sessions, with optional component-level filtering of media delivery sessions based on MIME content type.

 7.11.6 Proposed normative changes

+The following scope is proposed to be included in stage 2 to introduce the Application Service Energy Metrics Reporting Configuration:

+1. Specify Metrics Reporting Configuration to support energy metrics schemes in a new stage 2 specification:

+- Normatively define the hierarchy and inclusion of the energy configuration within the Provisioning Session.

+- Specify conveyance of this configuration to the Energy Information Collector at reference point E5.

+- Specify conveyance of this configuration to the Energy Information AF at reference point E1.

+- Specify conveyance of this configuration to the Application Server at reference point E3.

+2. Specify Metrics Reporting Configuration to support energy metrics schemes either in an extension to TS 26.501 [23] or in a new metrics reporting scheme:

+- Specify conveyance of this configuration to the Energy Information AF via the Media AF at reference point M1.

 The following scope is proposed to be included in stage 3 to introduce the Media Application Service Energy Metrics Reporting Configuration:

-1.TS 26.501 – 5G Media Streaming Architecture:

-Extend the existing Metrics Reporting Configuration to support energy metrics schemes

-Normatively define the hierarchy and inclusion of the energy configuration within the Provisioning Session

-and via Service Access Information to the Media Client andSpecify conveyance of this configuration over M1 to Energy Information AF the Application Server

-2.Specify conveyance of this configuration over M1 to Energy Information AF 3.TS 26.510 – Metrics Reporting Configuration and Procedurest
+3. Define Metrics Reporting Configuration and Procedures in a new stage 3 specification:

-- Extend the configuration data model to include:
+- Define the configuration data model to include:

 i.
-Energy metrics schemes
+A controlled vocabulary of energy metrics.

 ii.
 Reporting scope (including per slice (NSSAI))

-iii.
-A controlled vocabulary of energy metrics

-TS 26.512 – Media Streaming APIs (M1)

-Allow creation and management of Energy Metrics Reporting Configuration resources

-Support the new configuration attributes (metrics scheme, reporting scope, metrics list)

-Carry the controlled vocabulary identifiers as part of the configuration payload
+4. Specify the provisioning of Metrics Reporting Configuration resource at reference point M1 in TS 26.512 [26512], including any media-specific extensions to the above data model.

 7.11.7 Summary

-This Candidate Solution describes how energy-related information collection and exposing is configured by the 5G System to support network optimisation, enable energy-aware service adaptation by third-party Application Service Providers, empower users, and allow energy and carbon-emission attribution.
+This Candidate Solution describes how energy-related information collection and exposing is configured by the 5G System to support network optimisation, enable energy-aware service adaptation by third-party Application Service Providers, empowering users, and allowing energy and carbon-emission attribution.

-It reuses and extends the existing 5G Metrics Reporting mechanism by introducing energy-related metrics in the Media Application Service Energy Metrics Reporting Configuration consisting in:
+It proposes energy-related metrics in the Application Service Energy Metrics Reporting Configuration consisting of:

-Extending the metrics scheme to include energy-related metrics (carbon intensity, energy consumption, energy renewable source ratios, energy contribution ratio metrics),
+- Defining or extending the metrics scheme to include energy-related metrics (carbon intensity, energy consumption, Energy supply mix ratios, energy contribution ratio ),

-Refining reporting scope and granularity (per media session, per media component, aggregated),
+- Defining or refining reporting scope and granularity (per media session, per media component, aggregated),

-Reusing existing provisioning and reporting concepts (configuration-driven reporting, cadence, controlled exposure).
+- Reusing existing provisioning and reporting concepts (configuration-driven reporting, cadence, controlled exposure).

 End of changes